-- Read your denial thoroughly.
-If the plan administrator denies your claim, they must give you a written notice regarding the reason, and the notice must be understandable.
+Read your denial thoroughly.
+If the plan administrator or insurance company denies your claim, they must give you a written notice that includes the reason, and the notice must be understandable.
 Only after you understand the reason for the denial can you hope to respond effectively.
 You may want to consider hiring an experienced ERISA attorney to do this.

 File your first appeal.
-The law requires your plan to allow at least one administrative appeal in response to the insurance company’s denial.
+The law requires a claimant to submit at least one administrative appeal in response to the insurance company’s denial.
 Some insurance companies require two administrative appeals.
 You will normally have at least 180 days to file your appeal, but you must gather a considerable amount of information in that time.
-You should gather the following information:

-- The administrator makes a decision.
+The administrator makes a decision.
 The administrator has 45 days to consider the appeal in a disability case, but is entitled to an extension of another 45 days.
 The insurance company often utilizes the exentsion.

 Your long term disability insurer may require more than one appeal.
-If the administrator denies your first appeal, you may need to file a second appeal.
+In this case, if the insurance carrier denies your first appeal, you may have to file a second appeal.
 Your timeframe will depend upon the policy, so pay close attention to when you must file your appeal.

-- File a lawsuit.
-Once the administrator has denied all of your appeals, you have exhausted your administrative remedies.
-You may now file a lawsuit in court.
-All the work you did for your appeal will be very important at this stage, since your evidence in court may be limited to the evidence you submitted to the company administrator during the appeal process.
+File a lawsuit.
+Once the administrator or insurance company has denied all of your appeals, you have exhausted your administrative remedies.
+You may then file a lawsuit in court.
+All the work you did for your appeal will be very important at this stage, since your evidence in court will almost certainly be limited to the evidence you submitted during the appeal process.

-Even if your company’s administrator denies your ERISA claim or terminates your ERISA disability benefits, the appeal process is still an important step toward fighting for the benefits you deserve.
+If your employer’s disability insurance carrier denies your ERISA claim or terminates your ERISA disability benefits, the appeal process is an extremely important part of obtaining or re-gaining the benefits you deserve.